What is the Best Red Stag Hunt?

 If I play the word association game with you ask where to go for stag, most hunters say New Zealand because it’s burned in our brain by the hunting shows on TV and the internet but is it the best place to hunt stag?
 Is Argentina better?
-Are you a purist who only want wild native stag?
+Are you a purist who only want wild, free ranging, native stags?
 Then we need to shift to Europe like Hungary where the largest free range herd in the world lives.

 So what’s best for you?
 Maybe it’s an archery hunt only, but you want to go to Scotland…sorry the UK outlawed archery hunting, maybe you want wild stag only in NZ but are half the size you dream of because they are of Scottish descent, not Hungarian bloodlines; so it that the hunt for you?

 As someone who have devoted himself to specializing in providing red stag hunting advice, I have a ton of options…but which one is right for you?
 Let’s start by listing the categories of terminology I hear on a regular basis and then explain what they actually mean.

 - Estate Hunts (High Fence not to be confused with private Scottish estates)

 - Northern Hemisphere (Autumn seasons)

 - Southern Hemisphere (Spring Season)

 The term free range generally means wild but it’s not always the case, it can be that they are running free but were not born wild.
 Africa is a good example, some animals are 100% born wild on a very large high fence reserve, but are born wild within the fenced area.
 Some are captured wild and moved in to the fenced reserve, or even bred in captivity, then traded.
 These stags will “go wild” very quickly once with the rest of the herds.

 Wild Red Stags